MicrosoftDocs/BingAds-docs/Advertising/bingads-13/campaign-management-service/updateimportjobs.md

 # UpdateImportJobs Service Operation - Campaign Management
 Replaces the specified import jobs with new import jobs.

 The current import settings are looked up by the identifer of each [import job](#importjobs).
 The operation only updates the properties that you explicitly set.
 If the operation is successful, new import job IDs are returned.

+You can still use the IDs that were replaced (deleted) to [get results](getimportresults.md) for previous import jobs.

 ## <a name="request"></a>Request Elements
 The *UpdateImportJobsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).